 Both of my children were extremely sensitive to anything made with wheat.
 The remedy in question was made with grain alcohol.
 Since they responded so well to homeopathy, I didn’t want to rock the boat.

-My homeopath understood that.
+My homeopath at the time understood that.
 We had a good working relationship, so she didn’t push the tincture.
 That’s what I love about holistic medicine.
 You work closely with your practitioners to arrive at health solutions that work for you.
 This woman was amazing.
 Under her care, my children became so much healthier.
 She assured me they’d start to recover from their chronic health problems.
 And she was right.

 Since then, the amount of information available on the Internet has exploded.
 Social media sites such as Pinterest help spread the word about herbal remedies and essential oils, which, just a decade ago, were little known in the United States.